vaimehro/visualization-frontend/README.md

 This visualization-frontend app built on React Js and Chart.js  ,displays visual representation of data.

+Dashboard shows population for 10 countries on the year 2018.

 to run this app , clone this repo https://github.com/vaimehro/visualization-frontend the do  `cd visualization-frontend`.

 steps: